 Source code and a DOS executable for tables of Galilean satellite events: This is the code I used to generate the lists of occultations, eclipses, transits, and shadow events shown in Guide.
 Click here for an example of the output of this program.
 The code is quite ugly, and I don't recommend its use very highly.
 Click here to download the source code and .EXE files (about 69 KBytes).

 Source code for basic astronomical calculations: This file will eventually encompass all the low-level routines I use in Guide: nutation, aberration, computing planet positions from VSOP and PS_1996, refraction, lunar positions, the orientations of planets, coordinate systems, sidereal time...

 At present, it has many of these, but not all.
-You can click here to download the ZIPped code (about 220 KBytes).
-Here's some discussion of the meaning of the various source files supplied:
+You can click here to see the source code on GitHub.
+Here's some discussion (in need of updating, I should warn you!) on the meaning of the various source files supplied:

 alt_az.cpp: Code to convert RA/dec to alt/az, and galactic and supergalactic coordinates to RA/dec.

 astcheck.cpp: Code to efficiently "check" a large number of observations to see if they match up with known minor planets from the mpcorb or astorb datasets of orbital elements.
 It has its own page here.

 astephem.cpp: The main function for the code to compute asteroid ephemerides.
 It demonstrates accessing orbital elements from the Guide disk, and then shows how to compute an RA/dec, magnitude, elongation, and other data based on using those elements to compute the asteroid position, and VSOP to compute the Earth's position.
 The most significant thing omitted right now is the topocentric offset.

 astfuncs.cpp: Some basic functions to set up asteroid/comet elements and to compute their locations (solving Kepler's equation and so forth.)